Picos de Europa National Park

 The Picos de Europa National Park (Parque Nacional de Picos de Europa) is a National Park in the Picos de Europa mountain range, in northern Spain.
 It is within the boundaries of three autonomous communities, Asturias, Cantabria and Castile and León, which are represented on the body which runs the park.
-The park is also a popular destination for hikers and trekkers.
+The park is a popular destination for hikers and trekkers.

 History

 It was the first of the National Parks of Spain.
 When it was created 22 July 1918 with help from Pedro Pidal, 1st Marquess of Villaviciosa de Asturias, it covered the western part of today's national park, centered on the Lakes of Covadonga.

 The Parque Nacional de la Montaña de Covadonga, as it then was called, had an area of 169.25 km².
 On 30 May 1995 and then on 3 December 2014, the park was extended to include its current total area of 671.27 km².

 On 9 July 2003, UNESCO approved Biosphere Reserve status for the National Park.
 Picos de Europa is one of several biosphere reserves in the Cantabrian Mountains which are being integrated into a single super-reserve to be known as "Gran Cantábrica".